10 Symptoms of High Cholesterol that You Shouldn’t Ignore

 Cholesterol is necessary for the production of bile, which is responsible for digesting fat.
 In addition, it’s also responsible for the production of some hormones and helpful for your cardiovascular health.

 The problem is that, even though many organs need it, too much cholesterol causes irreparable damage.
-Furthermore, many people are unaware that they have high cholesterol.
-After all, the symptoms of high cholesterol are many and varied.
+In fact, high cholesterol is a potential killer.

 Consequently, it can lead to the development of more serious health problems, such as arteriosclerosis, hypertension and kidney failure.
 Because of this, it’s very important to identify any signs that could help detect any problems early on.